garyfleming/the-board-whisperer/the-board-whisperer.md

 ![Inline](images/three-col-full.png)

-^TODO New image?
 ^ TODO remove wip limits from image?
 ^ Most of the time you should start from where you are: this is try to think about what your team actually do and create columns that represent that flow.
 In this case, we were a new team, so we started from nothing.
 The most "nothing" board is 3-col.
-Simple representation: to-do, doing (3), done. -- meaning
+Simple representation: to-do, doing (3), done.

 ---